Paul Casey: Early life

-Amateur golf career
+Amateur career

+Casey attended Arizona State University on an athletic scholarship.
 His amateur career was distinguished.
 In the US he won three consecutive Pac-12 Championships (1998, 1999 and 2000).
-In 2000 he broke the championship scoring record held by Tiger Woods (18 under par) with a 23 under par 265.
+In 2000 he broke the championship scoring record held by Tiger Woods (18 under par) with a 23-under-par 265.

 Back on the other side of the Atlantic he won the English Amateur in 1999 and 2000.
 He was also a member of Great Britain and Ireland's winning 1999 Walker Cup team, where he was only the third player in 77 years to record four victories without a single defeat.

 Professional career

 Casey joined the European Tour in May 2001, and recorded a second in his fifth event and a win in his eleventh, the Gleneagles Scottish PGA Championship.
 He ended that season 22nd on the order of merit and won the Sir Henry Cotton Rookie of the Year award.
 After a disappointing second season he won the ANZ Championship and the Benson and Hedges International Open in 2003, and came sixth on the Order of Merit.

 Casey did not win any individual titles in 2004, but he was a member of the victorious European Ryder Cup team and also won the WGC-World Cup for England in partnership with Luke Donald.
 Another highlight of his year was a sixth-place finish in his first Masters.
 He joined the PGA Tour shortly afterwards as a Special Temporary Member and his membership of the 2004 European Ryder Cup Team qualified him for membership of the US based tour for the 2005 season.
 However he continues to play mainly in Europe, and was the leader of the European Tour Order of Merit in 2006, until Pádraig Harrington overtook him in the final event.
 He re-joined the PGA Tour in 2009.

 Casey has featured in the top 10 of the Official World Golf Ranking and was the highest ranked Englishman for a time.
 In January 2007 he reached a career high of No. 13 in the rankings.

 In 2006, Casey won the HSBC World Match Play Championship at Wentworth, beating Shaun Micheel 10 and 8 in a record victory for the final.
 Casey became the only player in Ryder Cup history to win a foursome match with a hole-in-one on Saturday, 23 September 2006, in Ireland.

 Casey sparked controversy in November 2004, when in an interview for the Sunday Times newspaper he reportedly said, of the US Ryder Cup team, "Oh, we properly hate them.
 We wanted to beat them as badly as possible".
 Several leading American golfers, including Fred Funk and Davis Love III, publicly dismissed the controversy surrounding Casey as tabloid mischief.
 Casey later apologised, saying the remarks were taken out of context and using the word "hate" was an error.
 Casey said he has an American coach (Peter Kostis) and an American girlfriend, and says he "has nothing against America".